ancient-software/.github/profile/README.md

 ## Hello, fellow sentient beings! 👋

-Welcome to ancient software!
+Welcome to husky-lang-org!
 The word **husky** means that we want to work happily!

 <!--